gsmj/PySAMP-examples/README.md

 # PySAMP-examples
 A set of different gamemode templates for the PySAMP

-## List of game modes:
+## Gamemodes:

+### PyLarc
-- Grandlarc - A freeroam gamemode for SA-MP 0.3.
-Also containts example of **Player class registry**
+- A freeroam gamemode for SA-MP 0.3.
+- Containts example of **Player class registry**

+### Timerterst
-- Timertest - A simple game mode that shows how timers work
+- A simple gamemode that shows how timers work

+### LVDM
-- LVDM - A deathmatch gamemode with example commands
+- A deathmatch gamemode
+- Containts example commands

+### RC Barron
-- Barron - A demonstration vehicle vs vehicle gamemode
+- A demonstration vehicle vs vehicle gamemode
+- Containts example textdraws and the use of GTA ~k~ key constants.